dmh2000/retrosheet/README.md

 ## ./doc

-## ./csv-transform-games
+## csv-transform

+The following code uses node.js

+1. csv-transform-games

 Code that transforms the gamelog csv files from retrosheet.org into json files These files contain detailed information about specific games by season and year.
 (Game Logs)[https://www.retrosheet.org/gamelogs]

-## ./csv-transform-teams
+2. csv-transform-teams

 Code that transforms the teams csv file from retrosheet.org into json files This file contains information about the teams that appear in the gamelogs.
 (Teams)[https://www.retrosheet.org/TeamIDs.htm]

-## ./csv-transform-ids
+3. csv-transform-ids

 Code that transforms the csv file with data about personnel into json files.
 (Personnel)[https://www.retrosheet.org/retroID.htm]

-## ./json-interface
+## json-interface

-A package that has functions to unmarshall the json files for teams, personnel and game logs.
+A Go package that has functions to unmarshall the json files for teams, personnel and game logs.
 Also includes test code for each type of data.

-- game.go :
+1. game.go :

 - func loadGames(fname string) ([]game, error)
 - returns a slice of game logs or an error

-- personnel.go :
+2. personnel.go :

 - func loadIDs(fname string) ([]id, error)
 - returns a slice of personnel data or an error

-- team.go :
+3. team.go :

 - func loadTeams(fname string) ([]team, error)
 - returns a slice of team data or an error

 ## loader-go

-A program that takes the gamelog json files and loads them into a local mongodb database.
+A Go program that takes the gamelog json files and loads them into a local mongodb database.

 ## temporary